jonesbb/twilio_static/README.txt

 The xml source is a downloaded table of tides for 2012 found at this website: http://co-ops.nos.noaa.gov/noaatidepredictions/NOAATidesFacade.jsp?Stationid=9410840

-3) Filled in the skeleton app.rb
+3) Filled in the skeleton app.rb with Twilio get/post commands to control the voice app